OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Device Capabilities

-Device capabilities are used by App Store and by iTunes to ensure that only compatible devices are listed and therefore are allowed to download the app.
+Device capabilities are used by the App Store to ensure that only compatible devices are listed and therefore are allowed to download the app.
 They are specified in the `Info.plist` file of the app under the [`UIRequiredDeviceCapabilities`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/iPhoneOSKeys.html#//apple_ref/doc/plist/info/UIRequiredDeviceCapabilities "UIRequiredDeviceCapabilities") key.

 ```xml
 <key>UIRequiredDeviceCapabilities</key>